nathanlane/nathanlane.github.io/_posts/2016-02-14-asianvietnamstateformation.md

 Understandably, the history of Asian political development isn't known to many economists.
 However, the history of European state capacity has influenced a wave of research in the political economy of development.
 Classic works by eminent historians like Charles Tilly or Perry Anderson have become commonplace, informing the way economists explore the role of state history and economic development.

 Our paper on state capacity appeals to a rich literature on Asia -- one that may be less well known to economists.
-Since my co-authors and I spent much time delving into this literature, much of which can’t fully be discussed in the scope of an empirical economics paper, I wanted to share some scholarly resources on state formation in Southeast Asia.
-Below I review some great readings and resources on the historic state and the history of state formation across Asia, emphasizing Vietnam.
+Since my co-authors and I spent much time delving into these works, much of which can’t fully be discussed in the scope of an empirical economics paper, I wanted to share some of these readings on Asian formation in Asia, emphasizing Vietnam's history.

-_(Regretably, this list will be light on Vietnamese-language literature and prolific French scholarship.)_

 #### Asian State Formation in a Comparative Perspective.
 <small>
 A great starting point for understand the patterns of long-run Asian state formation would be Victor Lierberman's wonderful two volume history, _Strange Parallels_.
-Lieberman synthesizes a massive literature on Asian political development, comparing Asian state history to that of Europe and Eurasia.
+Lieberman synthesizes a massive literature on political development, comparing Asian state history to that of Europe and Eurasia.

 * Lieberman, V. _Strange Parallels: Southeast Asia in Global Context, C. 800–1830.
 Volume I:  Integration on the Mainland._ Cambridge University Press, Cambridge (2003).
 * Lieberman, V. _Strange Parallels: Southeast Asia in Global Context, c.
 800-1830.
 Volume II: Mainland Mirrors, Europe, China._ South Asia, and the Islands.
 Cambridge University Press, Cambridge (2010).